 The Drew University Writing Fellows Program builds on the tradition of peer mentoring developed by the University Writing Center, but takes it into the classroom.
-Peer mentors attend class in addition to meeting students outside of class, and they work with students on whatever aspect of their writing they need to develop to help them succeed in First-year Writing (Drew Seminars), Writing Intensive, and Writing in the Major courses and course sequences.
+Peer mentors attend class in addition to meeting students outside of class, and they work with students on whatever aspect of their writing they need to develop to help them succeed in Drew Seminars in their first year, and Writing Intensive and Writing in the Major courses and course sequences as they move through the curriculum.
 We currently offer three kinds of Writing Fellows.
 Please contact us to learn more:

 - Edward W. and Stella C. Van Houten Memorial Fund Writing Fellows: This grant-funded program provides undergraduate Writing Fellows for Writing Intensive (WI) and Writing in the Major (WM) courses throughout the College curriculum.
 Faculty teaching courses that emphasize writing are invited to select undergraduates who have taken those courses to serve as Writing Fellows.
-Fellows receive training in writing studies, writing center theory and practice, and tutoring, including certification from the College Reading and Learning Association (CRLA).
-Most Van Houten Writing Fellows are juniors and seniors, who may also be employed as tutors in the Center for Writing Excellence or as subject tutors.
-Contact the Director of Writing Across the Curriculum, Professor Sandra Jamieson for more information about being or working with a WAC Writing Fellow.
+Fellows receive training in writing and literacy theories, writing center theory and practice, academic genres, and discipline-specific conventions and citation styles.
+They may also receive certification from the College Reading and Learning Association (CRLA) through the Center for Academic Excellence.
+Most Van Houten Writing Fellows are juniors and seniors, who may also be employed as tutors in the Center for Writing Excellence or as subject tutors